otrv4/otrv4/otrv4.md

 #### Receiving a Data Message

-(TODO: the below markdown doesn't render well)

 If `msgstate` is `MSGSTATE_ENCRYPTED`:

-  Verify the information in the message.
+  * Verify the information in the message.

   If the verification succeeds:

     * Decrypt the message and display the human-readable part (if it contains any) to the user.
 SMP TLVs should be addressed according to the SMP state machine.